MUNsdh/readthedocs/docs/source/Work Offsets.rst

 f.
 Make sure to save the new program NC File.

-To learn more about setting work offsets using edge finder, follow the follwoing link: https://youtu.be/AyMsFtwzrmI
+To learn more about setting work offsets using edge finder, please visit the following link: https://youtu.be/AyMsFtwzrmI.